cqsimple/CQPortal/README.md

 ## SSH Access (Admin Team Only)

-The Master Instances page includes SSH buttons (Vultr instances + on-prem systems) using a `kitty://` custom protocol.
+The Master Instances page includes SSH buttons (Vultr instances + on-prem

+The Kitty files go on the usre PC.  the .bat file needs the path for kitty.exe at the end of the file.
+The .reg file needs to be run once on the windows machine systems) using a `kitty://` custom protocol.
 See `client-tools/` for the one-time Windows setup per team member.